railsuser2014/openobject-doc-book-en/4/4_11_HR/4_11_HR_hire_new_people.rst

 Recruitments
 ------------

+You need to install :mod:`hr_recruitment` module to efficiently managed  recruitment process.
 The :guilabel:`Applicant` form can be seen from the menu :menuselection:`Human Resources --> Recruitment --> Applicants`.

 .. figure::  images/recruitment_applicant_form.png